-In Justinian's time all of the windows were set with large square panes of light bluish green or light green glass.
-This was true all over the empire, pieces of windows, even entire panes, have been found everywhere.
-Mass quantities of window panes were produced in Palestine, Asia Minor, Egypt, and they were used in boyh public buildings and private homes.
-Pane glass continued to be used in Byzantine buildings right up until 1453.
-It is even possible the Byzantine window glass survived in Hagia Sophia until the 18th century or later in the great apse windows.
+In Justinian's time all of the windows were set with large square panes of opaque light bluish green or light green glass.
+Pane glass had been widely used since 1st century Rome and have been found in the excavations at Pompeii and Herculaneum, where it has been discovered in original wood frames.
+500 years later pane glass was still being used in buildings all over the Byzantine Empire, pieces of windows, even entire panes, have been found everywhere.
+Mass quantities of window panes were produced in Palestine, Asia Minor, Egypt, and they were used in both public buildings and private homes.
+There were stores that sold window glass, one from the 6th-7th century was excavated in Sardis where they found thousands of panes in the ruins of two shops where it was still stacked awaiting buyers.
+From Justinian's edicts we know that there were glass factories in Constantinople located outside the city walls for safety reasons.
+Pane (later transparent glass was used) glass continued to be used in Byzantine buildings right up until 1453.
+It is even possible that some of the Byzantine window glass survived in Hagia Sophia until the 18th century or later in the great apse windows.

 Today the glare of modern lighting makes all the oddities and imperfections of Hagia Sophia stand out.
+LED lighting is especially bad.
+Today there are electrical cables all over the place.
+The graceful Ottoman chandeliers are disfigured by wiring.
 I think the museum authorities should relight Hagia Sophia in a more sensitive way.
 In 2014 Mehlika Inanici published a highly detailed study of lighting in Hagia Sophia and how it looked in natural and artificial light throughout its history.
 I never knew there was so much to learn on this subject.
 Mehlike has shown that electric lighting during the day is ineffective and mainly illuminates the chandeliers and the floor.
 She recommends only natural light be used during the day and artificial at night, except for cloudy days and early mornings.

 The vaults used to be covered with gold mosaic.
-Now they have been replaced with the most ghastly paint colors - horrible dirty ochres.
+Now they have been replaced with the most ghastly oil paint colors - horrible dirty ochres that are constantly peeling.
 They keep trying new colors but nothing works.
 They spend so much on painting it that it might be better just to replace the paint with mosaic.
 The psuedo-Justinianic stenciled ornaments look dreadful, too.
 Why not get rid of them?
-These designs are recent - they were a part of a redecoration scheme from 1848 to make Hagia Sophia look more gothic.
-Yes, gothic.
+These designs are recent - they were a part of a redecoration scheme from 1848 to make Hagia Sophia look more Gothic.
+Yes, Gothic.
 The guys who did it were the Fossati brothers, Gaspari and Guiseppe, Swiss Italian architects and decorators.
 In 1847, Sultan Abdülmecid appointed them to renovate Hagia Sophia and it took two years.
 It is claimed they saved the building from imminent destruction.
 Today you can see the results of their structural improvements all over the building.
 During their work many of the mosaics were revealed to the astonished eyes of the Fossatis as well as Sultan Abdülmecid.
 The Sultan ordered drawings and watercolors done of the mosaics before they were covered up again.
 These drawings are in the are kept in the Cantonal Archive of Ticino.
-Since then Hagia Sophia lost 50% of the mosaics that had survived.
+Since then Hagia Sophia lost 70% of the figural mosaics that had survived.
 It's funny but we don't know how this happened.
 There was a great earthquake in 1894 - did that bring them down?
 You would think that an earth-shaking - in more ways than one - event like an earthquake destroying 1000 year old mosaics would have reported in the press, but it wasn't.
-You would think there would be records of the massive clean-up in Ottoman records.
-So far nothing has turned up, wherefore, I think the mosaics perished sometime between 1750 and 1850.
-What happened to them?
-Finding out won't bring these lost mosaics back, but it would help us to better understand the history of Hagia Sophia in recent times.
+You would think there would be records of a massive clean-up in Ottoman records.

 The huge Islamic disks with inscriptions of the names of the first Caliphs are totally out of scale to the building and ruin the interior.
 They are additions added during the Fossati restoration, during earlier Ottoman times these plaques were much smaller and fit into the architecture better.
-I have seen a set of photograph of them removed and it was a vast improvement over what we see now.
 Unfortunately Turkish nationalists want as many Islamic inscriptions as possible in Hagia Sophia, and as big as they possibly can be, so those ghastly things are going nowhere.

 I have always liked the Sultan's Box - it too is a recent addition, built for Sultan Abdülmecid.
 This is one of the chief targets of the Islamic zealots who want to convert Hagia Sophia into a mosque again.
 They want the Sultan's Box opened as a private Islamic chapel so they can pray in it.